-Once ‘Mr. Irrelevant,’ Kalan Reed trying to make new name for himself in Seahawks’ secondary
+Once ‘Mr. Irrelevant,’ Kalan Reed trying to make new name for himself in Seahawks secondary

 Originally drafted by the Tennessee Titans, Reed is now in his first training camp with the Seahawks.
 As pick No. 253 in the draft, Reed knew he was going to have an uphill climb to make a name for himself in the NFL — a name besides Mr. Irrelevant, anyway — and it indeed appears he remains a bit of a long shot to win a tight competition as Seattle’s nickel cornerback.

-“Competition is everywhere,” said Reed, listed at 5-feet-11 and 199 pounds.
+“Competition is everywhere,” said Reed, listed at 5 feet, 11 inches and 199 pounds.
 “Just trying to get better every day out here.
 Just trying to make the defense better, trying to make the team better, and that’s an every-day-type deal out here.”

 Reed, Jamar Taylor, Akeem King and rookie Ugo Amadi split time as the nickel corner during the first three weeks of camp.